harsha-cool/IPC/README.md

 # IPC
-Implementation of IPC in Linux
+Implementation of IPC in C